 Section A: Mechanical Engineering

-Mechanical Engineering- Strength of materials, strain energy, shearing force, bending moment, a moment of inertia, principal planes and stresses, slope and deflection, direct and indirect bending stress, column torsion and thin cylinders.
+Mechanical Engineering- Strength of materials, strain energy, shearing force, bending moment, moment of inertia, principal planes and stresses, slope and deflection, direct and indirect bending stress, column torsion and thin cylinders.

 Mechanical Technology– Chip forming processes like turning, drilling, milling, boring, etc. Gear production, CNC methods, theory of machines including Kinematics and dynamics of machines, Role of friction, power devices and power transmission equipment, cams.